JoerenAguila/WEave-CAN_OOP/README.md

 ---

 ## **III.
 Integration with SDG 8: Decent Work and Economic Growth**
+In the concept of the name **WEave CAN,**

+**WE** means Woman Empowerment which highlights the woman lead business of the weaving community here in our country.

+**CAN** means they CAN also elevate the opportunities of their business transactions or the capability to work through a digitalized console based application.

-**WEave CAN** aligns with multiple Sustainable Development Goals, particularly **SDG 8: Decent Work and Economic Growth** and **SDG 5: Gender Equality**.
+Thus, this console-based application aligns with multiple Sustainable Development Goals, particularly **SDG 8: Decent Work and Economic Growth** and **SDG 5: Gender Equality**.
 These goals support the empowerment of Filipino artisans, with a focus on women weavers, to achieve sustainable economic opportunities and equality.

 ---